cbleser/antlr-D/README.md

 StringTemplate
 --------------
-I also have a version of StringTemplate but is not maintained.
+I also have a version of StringTemplate but this is not maintained.
 But if somebody want to work with it I can update load it to github.